jebax/SchejFrontend/README.md

 1) Clone the repository
 2) Run `npm install` to install local dependencies
 3) Run `npm start` to start the React app at `http://localhost:3000`
-4) Run `npx cypress open` to run the tests in Cypress.
+4) Run `npx cypress open` to run the feature tests in Cypress.
+The app must be running for the tests to execute.
+5) Run `npm test` to run the unit tests in Jest/Enzyme.
+The app does not need to be running for these tests.

 ## Contributing